Float - Property CSS

 Because then the next floating elements may come to be placed next to the previous floating element.

-To avoid this unsightly result, simply apply the overflow:auto
+To avoid this unsightly result, simply apply the overflow:auto property to the block.
+This technique is known as clearfix.

-About this, see also the display
+About this, see also the display property with the value flow-root.

-What's new for float
+What's new for float.

-The recent standard adds new capabilities to float
+The recent standard adds new capabilities to float:

 - Acceptance of

-. - A new property:
+inline-startandinline-endlogical values rather thanleftorright. - A new property:

-which allows you to define in relation to what the floating element should be positioned (the column, the page, etc.).
+float-referencewhich allows you to define in relation to what the floating element should be positioned (the column, the page, etc.).

 Language support.

-values are defined in relation to the direction of writing: left to right for Latin languages,
+The inline-start and inline-end values are defined in relation to the direction of writing: left to right for Latin languages,

 or right to left for Arable languages.
 Other languages such as Hebrew or CJK also have a particular writing style.